dsheiko/asynccss/README.md

 [![NPM version](https://badge.fury.io/js/asynccss.png)](http://badge.fury.io/js/asynccss)

 A function for asynchronous loading of non-critical CSS and deferring Web Fonts, which leverages localStorage for caching.
+When a new version of file supplied (app.css?v2) any old versions (app.css?xx) are being removed from localStorage automatically

 This work heavily influenced by
 * [Breaking news at 1000ms, Patrick Hamann, The Guardian](https://speakerdeck.com/patrickhamann/breaking-news-at-1000ms-front-trends-2014)